tomi-font/moot/notes/backlog.md

 - Logging with various verbosity levels/topics.
 - Custom asserts with messages.

-- Implement a ComponentGroup::getAllContiguous().
-- Extend ComponentGroup::getAll() to allow specifying several component types and be able to iterate over ~tuples, allowing one element to be an Entity.
+- Extend EntityQuery::getAll() to allow specifying several component types and be able to iterate over ~tuples, allowing one element to be an Entity.
 (See structured bindings.)

 - Process all the collisions in the order they happen.
 - Foolproof the collisions when the move is bigger than the object.